 What Are Holistic Treatments for Benzodiazepine Use?

-In addition to using evidence-based therapies and medical treatment for benzo addiction treatment, holistic therapies and treatment modalities are highly recommended to help make the transition from detox and through treatment more comfortable, reduce stress, assist with concentration and focus, and encourage adoption of healthier lifestyle habits.
+In addition to using evidence-based therapies for benzo addiction treatment, holistic therapies and treatment modalities are highly recommended to help make the transition from detox and through treatment more comfortable.
+Massage, meditation, yoga and other holistic treatment methods are among the practices utilized by reputable rehab facilities.

 Massage

-Massage therapy, while not a direct benzo addiction treatment, has low risk when performed by a trained professional, and has several benefits.
+Massage therapy, while not a direct benzo addiction treatment, has a low risk when performed by a trained professional and has several benefits.
 The treatment itself is soothing, helps minimize the stress surrounding some of the issues involved in drug use and addiction, reduces pain sensation and intensity, and promotes a mindset more conducive to healing.

 Yoga